WalletConnect/walletconnect-docs/docs/specs/core/pairing/README.md

 #### Successful request handling if B registers protocol P

 1. A creates random symKey S and pairing topic that is a sha256 hash of symKey S.
-2. A's pairing client registers protocol P
+2. A's pairing client registers protocol P by passing the list of methods needed for protocol P
 3. A encrypts request with symKey S. Pairing client does not expects any response.
 P is responsible for response subscription.
 4. A sends request on pairing topic.
+5. A generates URI and appends the query parameter with the key "methods" and the value being a comma delimited list of the methods registered.
-5. B's pairing client registers protocol P
+6. B's pairing client registers protocol P by passing the list of methods needed for Protocol P
-6. B subscribes to pairing topic from provided URI
+7. B verifies that the URI's "methods" query paramter's value equals B's cached list of protocol methods and then subscribes to pairing topic from provided URI
-7. B receives protocol P request.
+8. B receives protocol P request.

 #### Error case where B did not registered protocol P

 1. A creates random symKey S and pairing topic that is a sha256 hash of symKey S.
-2. A's pairing client registers protocol P
+2. A's pairing client registers protocol P by passing the list of methods needed for protocol P
 3. A encrypts request with symKey S. Pairing client does not expects any response.
 P is responsible for response subscription.
 4. A sends request on pairing topic.
-5. B subscribes to pairing topic from provided URI
+5. A generates URI and appends the query parameter with the key "methods" and the value being a comma delimited list of the methods registered.
-6. B's Pairing client receives protocol P request.
+6. B's pairing client registers protocol P by passing the list of methods needed for Protocol P
-7. B's Pairing client responds with error as it did not registered protocol P method
+7. B verifies that the URI's "methods" query paramter's value equals B's cached list of protocol methods and the verification fails.
+B will notify user that it cannot pair with A, and internally publish a wc_deletePairing with a reason.

 ## Pairing lifecycle